Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

 1. Find the key `audience` and replace the existing value with the **application ID** (clientId) of the `ms-identity-nodejs-webapi-azurefunctions` application copied from the Azure portal (i.e. audience is the same with this application's ID).
 1. Find the key `scope` and replace the existing value with the scope `access_as_user`.

+#### Register the client app (ms-identity-javascript-callapi)

+1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
+1. Select **New registration**.
+1. In the **Register an application page** that appears, enter your application's registration information:
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-callapi`.
+   - Under **Supported account types**, select **Accounts in your organizational directory only**.
+   - In the **Redirect URI (optional)** section, select **Single-Page Application** in the combo-box and enter the following redirect URI: `http://localhost:3000/`.
+1. Select **Register** to create the application.
+1. In the app's registration screen, find and note the **Application (client) ID**.
+You use this value in your app's configuration file(s) later in your code.
+1. Select **Save** to save your changes.
+1. In the app's registration screen, click on the **API Permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+    - Click the **Add a permission** button and then,
+    - Ensure that the **My APIs** tab is selected.
+    - In the list of APIs, select the API **TodoListAPI**.
+    - In the **Delegated permissions** section, select the **access_as_user** in the list.
+Use the search box if necessary.
+    - Click on the **Add permissions** button at the bottom.

+#### Configure the client app (ms-identity-javascript-callapi) to use your app registration

+Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

+> In the steps below, "ClientID" is the same as "Application ID" or "AppId".

+Open the `Client/App/authConfig.js` file.
+Then:

+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-callapi` application copied from the Azure portal.
+1. Find the key `Enter_the_Cloud_Instance_Id_Here/Enter_the_Tenant_Info_Here` and replace the existing value with `https://login.microsoftonline.com/<your-tenant-id>`.
+1. Find the key `Enter_the_Redirect_Uri_Here` and replace the existing value with the base address of the ms-identity-javascript-callapi project (by default `http://localhost:3000`).

+After you configured your web API, open the `Client/App/apiConfig.js` file.
+Then:

+1. Find the key `Enter_the_Web_Api_Uri_Here` and replace the existing value with the coordinates of your web API.
+1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scopes for your web API, like `api://e767d418-b80b-4568-9754-557f40697fc5/access_as_user`.
+You can copy this from the **Expose an API** blade of the web APIs registration

 ## Running the sample

+Run the service:

 ```console
     cd ms-identity-nodejs-webapi-azurefunctions